Troupeau Bleu

 Troupeau Bleu (/fr/) is the 1975 debut studio album by the French jazz funk band Cortex.
-The album, and in particular its ninth track "Huit Octobre 1971", has gained prominence since the nineties due to its frequency of being sampled in hip-hop music by artists like MF DOOM, Lupe Fiasco, $uicideboy$ and Tyler, the Creator.
+The album, and in particular its ninth track "Huit Octobre 1971", has gained prominence since the Nineties due to its frequency of being sampled in hip-hop music by artists like MF Doom, Kanye West, Lupe Fiasco, $uicideboy$ and Tyler, the Creator.

 Production

 Troupeau Bleu was recorded in two days—July 15 and 16, in 1975—at Studio Damiens in Boulogne-Billancourt in France.
 It was recorded by most of the band's original founding members: leader Alain Mion, Mireille Dalbray, Alain Gandolfi, and Alain Labib.
 Jeff Huttner, while considered a founding member, was replaced by bass player Jean Grevet for Troupeau Bleu due to "prior obligations in the United States".
 However, Huttner was mentioned and honored on the song "Mary et Jeff".

 Opera Mundi referred to the album as a combination of soul, funk, bossa nova, and psychedelic rock and considered it a cult classic due to its unique arrangements and rhythms.
 Many of its songs feature "haunting vocals" from Dalbray, the original singer of Cortex, against instrumentation which Passion of the Weiss described as "toeing the line between serene and frantic".
 "Huit Octobre 1971" is named after the wedding anniversary between Dalbray and Mion.